Windore/mtc/README.md

 ### Events

-Events are like todo-items, but they have a specific date when they occur. `mtc` automatically removes events that are before the current date, when running **any** command.
+Events are like todo-items, but they have a specific date when they occur.

 ### Commands